homophonic/homophonic.github.io/content/posts/classical_guitar_is_hard.md

 For example, the three most recent beginner pieces I have learned each have a specific lesson:
 1. Specific types of left-hand chord transitions
-1. Staccatto versus legato articulation and damping (intentionally muting).
+1. Staccato versus legato articulation and damping (intentionally muting).
 1. Layering three distinct voices together to form a cohesive whole.

 Playing any one of these pieces well does not give you the skills to play the